 Being who I am (a researcher) and what I do (research), I only use anecdotal evidence as a springboard for scientific research.
-Here are some studies I dug up on the difference between cat owners and dog owners, and the benefits of pet ownership in general:
+Here are some studies I dug up on the differences between cat owners and dog owners, and the benefits of pet ownership in general:

 • Dog owners are more outgoing, conscientious, and friendly, and less anxious.
 Cat owners are more open-minded (Gosling, Sandy, & Potter, 2010).